-Figure 247: Schedule F5 SSL Profile Certificate Discover Job
+Figure 247: Schedule F5 SSL Discover Job for F5 Extension

-- 4. In the Schedule Discovery dialog, select Java Keystore, PEM File, F5 CA Bundles REST, or F5 SSL Profiles REST in the Category field dropdown.
-The remaining fields in the dialog will vary slightly depending on the category you selected. - 5.
-In the Orchestrator field, select the fully qualified domain name of the Keyfactor Universal Orchestrator1, Windows Orchestrator, or Java Agent machine managing the scanning.
-In the case of Java Agents, this is also the machine you wish to scan for stores.
+- 5. In the Orchestrator field, select the fully qualified domain name of the approved Keyfactor Universal Orchestrator managing the scanning.
 This field is required. - 6.
 In the Schedule dropdown, select either Immediate, to run the discover job within a few minutes of saving it, or Exactly Once, to select a date and time for the job.
 The default is Immediate. - 7.
-For F5 discovery jobs, in the Client Machine field enter the fully qualified domain name or IP address of the F5 device to be scanned.
+In the Client Machine field, enter the fully qualified domain name or IP address of the target server or device to be scanned. - 8.
+Click Set Server Username and, in the Server Username dialog, choose the source from which to load a user valid on the target server or device with sufficient permissions to read the store locations and open files (for F5 this should be Administrator permissions).
+In the Server Username dialog, the options are Load From Keyfactor Secrets or Load From PAM Provider.
+The No Value option is typically not supported for remote file targets and F5 devices.